-- The draft WULA Technical Report was made available for a 30-day commenting period on the PHS Consulting website www.phsconsulting.co.za along with the Scoping EIA documentation. www.phsconsulting.co.za along with the Scoping EIA documentation. - Notification letters were sent to all identified I&APs (including organs of state and adjacent landowners) via email or WhatsApp as relevant, informing them of the activity and the opportunity to comment. - Additional municipalities namely, the Cape Winelands District Municipality, the Swartland Municipality and the West Coast District Municipality were notified via direct emails as requested by DEA&DP - An advertisement in English was placed in the Tygerburger on the 24th of July 2024 with detail on and how to comment on the draft Scoping Report and the Water Use Licence application. - Three site Notices in English were placed on or near the site along various roads adjacent to the site with detail on and how to comment on the draft Scoping Report and the Water Use Licence application during the 30-day commenting period.
+- The draft WULA Technical Report was made available for a 30-day commenting period on the PHS Consulting website www.phsconsulting.co.za along with the Scoping EIA documentation.
+Public participation ran from 24 July 2024 up to and inclusive of 26 August 2024. - Notification letters were sent to all identified I&APs (including organs of state and adjacent landowners) via email or WhatsApp as relevant, informing them of the activity and the opportunity to comment. - Additional municipalities namely, the Cape Winelands District Municipality, the Swartland Municipality and the West Coast District Municipality were notified via direct emails as requested by DEA&DP - An advertisement in English was placed in the Tygerburger on the 24th of July 2024 with detail on and how to comment on the draft Scoping Report and the Water Use Licence application. - Three site Notices in English were placed on or near the site along various roads adjacent to the site with detail on and how to comment on the draft Scoping Report and the Water Use Licence application during the 30-day commenting period.
 These site notices remained in place for the entire PPP period - A hard copy of the report was lodged at the Fisantekraal Public Library for public viewing for the duration of the 30-day commenting period.
 A site notice was pinned on the library notice board for the same time period. - I&APs were encouraged to submit any comments via email, fax, post or Whatsapp.